eren1106/mocknica/README.md

 #### Static vs Dynamic Responses

-- **Schema-based**: MockA generates realistic fake data based on your schema definition
+- **Schema-based**: Mocknica generates realistic fake data based on your schema definition
 - **Static Response**: You can override with custom JSON for specific responses
 - **Data Lists**: Configure how many items to return in list endpoints (default: 3)